 I sketch on the iPad a lot.
-And too many ideas live their entire lives there without ever being realize. — Morning is the best time to generate new ideas.
-But also, just digging into any down time, to walk, and think, and go down creative tangents.
+And too many ideas live their entire lives there without ever being realized. — Morning is the best time to generate new ideas.
+But also, just digging into any downtime, to walk, and think, and go down creative tangents.

 5. Who and/or what inspires your work?

 The New Yorker was a major influence on me.
-Just seeing the simple arrangement of illustration with text, it’s subject of the city and every day life, and it’s sense of humor, it’s view of the world, that just really spoke to me.
+Just seeing the simple arrangement of an illustration with text, subject of the city and everyday life, and it’s sense of humor, it’s view of the world, that just really spoke to me.
 I still try to think of the New Yorker’s approach whenever I do something.
 Is it beautiful, does it make you laugh, would you hang it on your wall?